 Staying in Etosha Park

-The main camps are well-maintained and feature a variety of amenities and accommodation options catering for low to moderate budgets, from basic camping to luxury chalets.
-The three older rest camps each have a floodlit watering hole for spotting nocturnal wildlife and birds after dark.
+The main camps are well maintained and feature a variety of amenities and accommodation options catering for low-to-moderate budgets, from basic camping to luxury chalets.
+The three older rest camps each have a floodlit watering hole for spotting nocturnal wildlife and birds.
 The main public camps are Namutoni, Halali, Okaukuejo, and the newer, more exclusive Onkoshi Camp, on the edge of Etosha Pan, and Dolomite Camp, tucked away in the west.
-The main camps feature restaurants and bars, fueling stations, shops and swimming pools.
+The main camps feature restaurants and bars, fuelling stations, shops and swimming pools.

 The drive between Etosha and Windhoek takes about six hours on a well-maintained tar road.
 There is no public transport to and from, or within the national park; you can either travel with a tour company or embark on a self-drive safari from Windhoek.

 Etosha is one of Africa's most accessible game parks as it is easy to reach and explore in a sedan (2WD) vehicle.
 The park can be accessed via four main gates

 - Von Lindequist on the eastern side and

 - Nehale lya Mpingana (King Nehale) gate on the northern border.